--7-2.
-A multidisciplinary team organized or sponsored pursuant to this section may include, without limitation, the following 2 3 members (a) A representative of the Attorney General; 4 (b) A representative of any law enforcement agency that is 5 involved-with-a-case under-review; б (c) A representative of the district attorney's office in the county 7 where a case is under review; 8 (d) A representative of the coroner's office in the county-where 9 a-case-is-under-review; 10 (e) A representative of any agency which provides social 11 services that is involved in a case under review; 12 -(f)-A-person appointed pursuant to subsection 3; and 13 (g) Any other person that the Attorney General determines is 14 15 appropriate.
-3. An organization that is concerned with domestic violence 16 may apply to the Attorney General or his or her designee for 17 authorization to appoint a member to a multidisciplinary team 18 organized or sponsored pursuant to this section.
-Such an application 19 must-be-made-in-the-form-and-manner-prescribed-by the Attorney 20 General and is subject to the approval of the Attorney General or his 21 or her designee.
-22 4.
-Each-organization represented on a multidisciplinary team 23

-- 4. Each organization represented on a mutual scipinary team organized or sponsored pursuant to this section may share with other members of the team information in its possession concerning a victim who is the subject of a review-or-any person who was in contact with the victim and any other information deemed by the organization to be pertinent to the review.
-Any information shared by an organization with other members of a team is confidential.

-The organizing or sponsoring of a multidisciplinary team!
-The review of the death of a victim pursuant to this section does not grant the Attorney General or the Committee supervisory authority over, or restrict or impair the statutory authority of, any state or local governmental agency responsible for the investigation or prosecution of the death of a victim of a crime that constitutes domestic violence pursuant to NRS 33.018.

-[6:] 3.
-Before lorganizing or sponsoring a multidisciplinary team] reviewing the death of a victim pursuant to this section, the [Attorney General] Committee shall adopt a written protocol describing the objectives and structure of the team.] review.

-[7.
-A multidisciplinary team-organized or sponsored pursuant to this section]

-4. The Committee may request any person, agency or organization that is in possession of information or records concerning a victim who is the subject of a review or any person who was in contact with the victim to provide the \text{\text{team}} Committee with any information or records that are relevant to the review.
-Any information or records provided to \text{\text{a team}} the Committee pursuant to this subsection are confidential.} to this section!
+- [A multidisciplinary team organized or sponsored pursuant to this section may include, without limitation, the following - (a) A representative of the Attorney General;

+- (b) A representative of any law enforcement agency that is involved with a case under review; - (c) A representative of the district attorney's office in the county where a case is under review; - 9 (d) A representative of the coroner's office in the county where 10 a case is under review; - 11 (e) A representative of any agency which provides social 12 services that is involved in a case under review; 13 - (f) A person appointed pursuant to subsection 3; and - (g) Any other person that the Attorney General determines is appropriate. - 3.
+An organization that is concerned with domestic violence may apply to the Attorney General or his or her designee for authorization to appoint a member to a multidisciplinary team organized or sponsored pursuant to this section.
+Such an application must be made in the form and manner prescribed by the Attorney General and is subject to the approval of the Attorney General or his or her designee. - 4.
+Each organization represented on a multidisciplinary team organized or sponsored pursuant to this section may share with other members of the team information in its possession concerning a victim who is the subject of a review or any person who was in contact with the victim and any other information deemed by the organization to be pertinent to the review.
+Any information shared by an organization with other members of a team is confidential. - -5.
+The organizing or sponsoring of a multidisciplinary team] The review of the death of a victim pursuant to this section does not grant the Attorney General or the Committee supervisory authority over, or restrict or impair the statutory authority of, any state or local governmental agency responsible for the investigation or prosecution of the death of a victim of a crime that constitutes domestic violence pursuant to NRS 33.018. - [6.]
+3. Before forganizing or sponsoring a multidisciplinary team] reviewing the death of a victim pursuant to this section, the [Attorney General] Committee shall adopt a written protocol describing the objectives and structure of the [team.] review. - [7.
+A multidisciplinary team organized or sponsored pursuant to this section] - 4.
+The Committee may request any person, agency or organization that is in possession of information or records concerning a victim who is the subject of a review or any person who was in contact with the victim to provide the {team} Committee with any information or records that are relevant to the review.
+Any information or records provided to {a team} the Committee pursuant to this subsection are confidential.